microsoft/tslint-microsoft-contrib/README.md

 A set of [TSLint](https://github.com/palantir/tslint) rules used on some Microsoft projects.

-Version 1.1.0
+Version 2.0.0
 -------------
 The project has been in use for at least several months on multiple projects.
 Please report any bugs or false positives you might find!

-This project currently requires TSLint 2.x or earlier. **TSLint 3.x is not yet supported**
+**TSLint version 3.x users**: use project tslint-microsoft-contrib version 2.x

+**TSLint version 2.x users**: use project tslint-microsoft-contrib version 1.x

 Installation
 ------------